nalthoff/ZeroDowntime/CICD.md

 3. Click __Sync__ and __push__.
 You can push your code via Git shell if you prefer as well.
 4. Go back to VSTS and select __Build and Release -> Builds__.
 You should see that the build has a status of "in progress".
 It will take a few minutes for that to complete.
 5. Once that completes, go to the __releases__ tab.
 You should see a new release that is in process.
 That release is pushing the code to your app Service created in the first step.
+6. Once the release finishes, navigate to your App Service URL and your most recent changes should be there.

+### Congrats!
+You've just set up an automated CI/CD Pipeline!